 In 1965, Mr. Robert M. Gitlin established American Aerospace Controls (AAC).
 From the beginning, AAC’s core competency was electrical measurement and control solutions.
 Early products designed for application specific requirements established a reputation for their high-quality, compact and rugged designs, featuring low power consumption and weight.
 Experience gained from its earliest projects helped the company develop new technologies and evolved the company’s “Customer Focused” strategy, with emphasis on continuous quality improvement initiatives, as set forth by ISO9001 and AS9100C standards.

 Today, the company provides AC & DC current, voltage, power and frequency transducers shipping direct from its factory in Farmingdale, New York, USA, to customers worldwide.
-All products are 100% designed, developed and manufactured in the USA, each testing to rigorous quality standards.
+All products are 100% designed, developed and manufactured in the USA, each tested to rigorous quality standards.

 - Non-intrusive Design